smghstcln/lightblocks/README.md

 Gas Usage Analysis with respect to Merkle Tree Depth Interpretation of Results and Recommendations for Operators

-To Run the Analysis
--Launch Jupyter Notebook with `jupyter notebook data_processing.ipynb`, or run it sequencially from the file.
+To run the Analysis, launch Jupyter Notebook with `jupyter notebook data_processing.ipynb`, or run it sequencially from the file.